kristi11/ww-filament/README.md

 # **!!
 This app is in active development !!**

-### The app's CRUD functionality has been severally restricted in this [demonstration](https://wittyworkflow.com) app.
-Follow the below steps to activate CRUD functionality on the desired resources in order to achieve the desired functionality
+### This is a demonstration app for developer or clients to see how their app would look like in real world scenarios.
+To enable all the CRUD functionality follow the steps below

 ## **THIS REPOSITORY SHOULD BE USED ON A BRAND-NEW PROJECT**